Helping you meet you personal development goals

 What kind of projects do we look for?

-In 2019 Robbie Francis received funds for an Institute of Directors short course, which will further help her effectively represent the diverse community she lives in.
+In 2019 Robbie Francis received funds for an Institute of Directors short course, to further help her effectively represent the diverse community she lives in.

 The Award also funded Theo McIntosh to take part in an Outward Bound Mind, Body and Soul course, to help build the skills needed to take on leadership roles at his school and in sport.